snltd/wavefront-cli/README.md

 400 error from Wavefront, so something of the form `2016-04-17T12:25:00` would remove all ambiguity.

-There is no need to include a timezone in your time: the `wavefront` CLI will automatically use your local timezone when it parses the string.
+There is no need to include a timezone in your time: the `wf` CLI will automatically use your local timezone when it parses the string.